CumulusNetworks/docs/content/cumulus-linux-37/Layer-2/Ethernet-Bridging-VLANs/_index.md

 By default, Cumulus Linux stores MAC addresses in the Ethernet switching table for 1800 seconds (30 minutes).
 You can change this setting using NCLU.

-The `bridge-ageing` option is in the
-{{<link url="Network-Command-Line-Utility-NCLU#edit-the-netd-conf-file" text="NCLU blacklist">}},
-as it's not frequently used.
-To configure this setting, you need to remove the `bridge-ageing` keyword from the `ifupdown_blacklist` in `/etc/netd.conf`.
-{{<link url="Network-Command-Line-Utility-NCLU/#restart-the-netd-service" text="Restart the `netd` service">}}
-after you edit the file.

-Now you can change the setting using NCLU.
+You can change the setting using NCLU.
 For example, to change the setting to 600 seconds, run:

 ```
 cumulus@switch:~$ net add bridge bridge ageing 600